offline-ai/ppe/README.md

 **Note:**

 * `input` can specify which input items are required.
+The `index` is an optional positional parameter index.
 * `output` specifies the output using the [JSON Schema specification](https://json-schema.org/)
   * By default, only the text content of the large model is output.
 If you want to return the entire content of the large model (text content and parameters), please set `llmReturnResult: .`.
   * If forced output as `JSON` (`response_format: {type: json}`) is set, then it can only be completed in one attempt, and `max_tokens` must be set according to the maximum length of the output JSON content.